top of page

 Sarah creates solo, collaborative and participatory choreographic performances, often working with diverse collaborators including children and adults, trained and non-trained dancers, disabled and non-disabled performers, artists from different disciplines, and materials/objects.

-She approaches performance-making as a way to ask difficult questions, be in the unknown and complexities of those questions, practice curiosity and openness, and practice alternative and more ethical ways of being in the world.
+She approaches performance-making as a way to ask questions, be in the unknown and complexities of those questions, and practice alternative and more ethical ways of being in the world.
+Her work often explores lived experience, drawing on the personal and particular to shed light on wider ideas and questions.

-Her performances are presented nationally and internationally, including Festival Quartier Danses (Canada), The Place, Take Me Somewhere, Made In Scotland, Battersea Arts Centre, South London Gallery, Buzzcut and Tramway.
-She publishes her research across books, academic journals, blogs, audio lectures and more.
+Her performances are presented nationally and internationally, with organisations such as Festival Quartier Danses (Canada), The Place, The Roundhouse, Take Me Somewhere, Made In Scotland, Battersea Arts Centre, South London Gallery, Buzzcut and Tramway.

-Her current autobiographical performance project, Pain and I, explores and celebrates the rich complexities of living with chronic pain.
+Her current award-winning autobiographical performance project, Pain and I, explores and celebrates the rich complexities of living with chronic pain.
 Her current practice-led research, Ecologies of Pain, explores through dance and performance how lived experiences of chronic pain can offer insight into living and working with wider ecological pain.

 bottom of page